-The following selected consolidated financial data for 2003, 2002, 2001 and 2000 has been restated to reflect adjustments, including a change in the method of determining the cost of production inventories for U.S. locations from the last-in, first-out ("LIFO") method to the first-in, first-out ("FIFO") method, that are further discussed in Note 2, "Restatement of Financial Statements," to our consolidated financial statements included in this Form 10-K. We encourage you to read Note 2 of our consolidated financial statements for further information for a complete description of the restatements.
+The following selected consolidated financial data for 2003, 2002, 2001 and 2000 was restated in the Original Filing to reflect a change in the method of determining the cost of production inventories for U.S. locations from the last-in, first-out ("LIFO") method to the first-in, first-out ("FIFO") method as further discussed in Note 17, "Accounting Changes," to our consolidated financial statements included in this Form 10-K/A.